The Babe Ruth Story: Critical

-Reception and legacy

 Contemporary trade and newspaper reviews were mixed to positive on balance.
-Variety called the film “interesting, if semi-fictional” with “warmth, tears and chuckles,” while Harrison’s Reports praised its “box-office” appeal and Bendix’s performance.
-Later reassessments have been far more negative; for example, The Providence Journal wrote that the film “turns up on nearly every list of the worst movies ever made,” and outlets such as Newsday, The A.V.
+Variety called the film "interesting, if semi-fictional" with "warmth, tears and chuckles," while Harrison's Reports praised its "box-office" appeal and Bendix's performance.

+Later reassessments have been far more negative; for example, The Providence Journal wrote that the film "turns up on nearly every list of the worst movies ever made," and outlets such as Newsday, The A.V.
 Club, and Moviefone have included it among the worst sports films or biopics.

 Harrison's Reports called it "a highly successful picture, from the box-office as well as the entertainment point of view," adding that Bendix "handles his part with skill and restraint," and that "few people will come out of the theatre with dry eyes."
 BoxOffice also ran a positive review, praising the film for its "great warmth and its constant down-to-earth humanness" with "much to appeal to every taste and age," and calling Bendix's portrayal of Ruth "flawless."
 Shirley Povich of The Washington Post called Bendix "a believable Babe Ruth who, saddled with some of the worst lines and situations ever handed an actor, waded smartly through the mess and gave the screen its best baseball picture ...
 Hollywood didn't have to take all that license with it, but the nice thing is that the story of Ruth is too powerful for even Hollywood to mess up more than a trifle."

 Negative reviews cited the film's moments of heavy-handedness, lack of good baseball action scenes, and dubious portrayal of Ruth as a childlike, kind-hearted oaf.
 Bosley Crowther of The New York Times wrote that it had "much more the tone of low-grade fiction than it has of biography ... it is hard to accept the presentation of a great, mawkish, noble-spirited buffoon which William Bendix gives in this picture as a reasonable facsimile of the Babe."
 Crowther also found it "a little incongruous to see a picture about a baseball star containing no more than a minimum of action on a playing field—and most of that studio action which is patently phony and absurd."